compendia/docs/docs/guide/index.md

 ## What is Compendia

-Compendia is a **decentralized network** where anyone can create and contribute to **open databases** of any category *(e.g. apps, markets, cryptocurrencies, music, videos, games, etc)*.
+Compendia is a **Layer 2 Database Network** where anyone can create and contribute to **open databases** of any category *(e.g. apps, markets, cryptocurrencies, music, videos, games, etc)*.
 Apps and services can pull data from these databases for free.

 In the future, Ethereum smart contracts can also use this data (e.g. for DeFi applications).